You are here:

 Cropping PCB ElementsLast Updated: May 17, 2019

-To ensure that elements from different PCBs do not interfere with each other during our batching, panelizing, and manufacturing process, we may automatically crop elements from a PCB which lie outside of the board outline.
+To ensure that elements from different PCBs do not interfere with each other during our batching, panelizing, and manufacturing process, the MacroFab platform automatically removes elements from a PCB layer which lies outside of the board outline.

-For some layers, this isn’t a serious problem.
-Silkscreen or solder-mask features which are outside of the border are automatically and silently removed, and do not normally have an impact on the final result.
+For some layers, this is not a serious problem.
+Silkscreen or solder-mask features which are outside of the border do not normally have an impact on the final result.
 For other layers such as copper and drills, this may result in your board not being manufactured as you expect.
-In these cases, we provide you with an error message indicating that we have cropped features from your board which were outside of the board outline.
+The platform provides an warning to you in the PCB Design Viewer indicating that we have cropped features from your board which were outside of the board outline.

 In the case of drills, this is almost always an issue that needs to be addressed before you order the board.
-Issues which can cause cropping of drills include:
+The following are issues that can cause cropping of drills.

 Incorrect Origin for Drill files

 Here we have used the Zoom to Fit feature of Gerbv to show all of the features that have been loaded.
 Because the drill file does not have a header to tell GerbV what format it is the coordinates of the drills are all off by a factor of 10, placing all the drills outside of the board outline.
 They will all be cropped when uploaded to MacroFab.
-To correct this, insure that you are using the correct number of decimal places when exporting the drills from your EDA tool for an option to set the Excellon drill file format to 2:4 LZ INCH or use GerbV to change the file format and export as a new Excellon drill file.
+To correct this, check your EDA tool for an option to set the Excellon drill file format to 2:4 LZ INCH or use GerbV to change the file format and export as a new Excellon drill file.
 GerbV will write in the header information.